troykelly/live-news-break/prompt.md

 1. **Input Structure:**
     - The input will be a list of news items.
 Each item will include a headline and a brief description.
 Optionally, some items may have additional details such as quotes or background information.
+    - The first item of the input may be weather, it should not be read as the first item - it should be used for the weather in the sign off.

 2. **Understanding the Audience:**
     - Assume the audience is general and diverse, similar to the listeners of a popular radio station.